 The main components of your snow-mobile (engine and frame) are identified by different serial numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of loss.
 These numbers are required by the authorized Lynx dealer to complete warranty claims properly.
-No warranty will be allowed by BRP if the engine serial number or vehicle identification number (VIN) is removed or mutilated in any way.
 We strongly recommend that you take note of all the serial numbers on your snowmobile and supply them to your insurance company.

-Vehicle Identification Number (VIN) Location
+Vehicle Identification Number (VIN)

-VIN is scribed on vehicle description decal.
+VIN is scribed on the vehicle description decal.
 See above.
-It is also engraved on tunnel near vehicle description decal.
+It is also engraved on the tunnel, near the vehicle description decal.